decentraland/catalyst/docs/content-server-api/contents/hashId/active-entities/get.md

 # Get active entity for a content hash

-Get the entity id of the deployment associated with a content hash
+Get the entity ids of the deployments associated with a content hash

-**URL** : `/contents/:hashId/active-entity`
+**URL** : `/contents/:hashId/active-entities`

 **URL Parameters** : `hashId=[integer]` where `hashId` is the ID of the Hash on the server.